doriolson/CMOR_438_Final_Repository/examples/README.md

-# This is the examples folder,
-# which contains the detailled descriptions and notebooks for
-# all of our machine learning algorithms.
+This is the examples folder, which contains the detailed descriptions and notebooks for all of our machine learning algorithms.